 Arch House by Baao Architects

-Occupying the second floor, the master suite features a library and office with original moldings and fireplace overlook the street.
-The bedroom, a plaster, and marble master bath are sequestered through more arched openings via a raised passageway toward the rear.
+Occupying the second floor, the master suite features a library and office with original moldings and a fireplace overlooking the street.
+The bedroom and a plaster-and-marble master bath are secluded through more arched openings via a raised passageway towards the rear.
 The bedroom opens onto a balcony through additional steel doors.

 Photography by Francis Dzikowski/OTTO